chef-boneyard/chef-rfc/new/dialects.md

 ## Acceptance

 In order to reduce the risk of community fragmentation, no new dialects will be implemented in Chef core.
-The follow dialects will be supported as they reflect the current state of Chef:
+The following dialects will be supported as they reflect the current state of Chef: